2022 Vault Rankings

 About Freshfields Bruckhaus Deringer LLP

-For more than 250 years, Freshfields has remained a constant at the top of the U.K. legal market.
-With 27 international offices, the firm has expanded its reach around the globe and has become a player in the United States with offices in New York, Silicon Valley, and Washington, DC.
-In fact, the firm has increased lateral hiring in the U.S. recently—its U.S.-qualified team is 380 strong and is rapidly growing.
+For more than 250 years, Freshfields has remained a constant at the top of the U.K. and European legal market.
+With 27 international offices, the firm has expanded its reach around the globe and recently has become a player in the United States with growing offices in New York; Silicon Valley; and Washington, DC.
+Its U.S.-qualified team is now 380 strong, with roughly a third of the U.S. partnership and associate team having joined since the start of 2019.

 Established Name, Modern Growth

 Founded in 1743, Freshfields just might be the oldest international law firm in the world.
 Its first client was the Bank of England, which remains a firm client to this day.
 In 1801, the first Freshfield, James William Freshfield, joined the firm as a partner.
 Successive generations of lawyers in the Freshfields family would go on to work at the firm through the 1910s.